 From time to time, monkeys jumping on the branches disturbed our concentration.
 We could see cotias, a miniature kind of deer, eating the seeds of cocoa fruits, and jiboias, the typical snake of the region, wrapped around tree trunks.

 Finally, we found the banana trees.
 They were placed in a clearing with no cocoa trees.
-Besides our favorite bananas, there were a myriad of other tropical species such as nanica, apple banana, silver, gold banana and the ox’s horn kind.
+Besides our favorite bananas, there was a myriad of other tropical species such as nanica, apple banana, silver, gold banana and the ox’s horn kind.
 Using a machete, my brother cut down a big branch of purple bananas.
 It was so heavy that despite using a piece of wood to balance the weight of the branch on our shoulders, it looked as if we couldn’t handle it.
 With some effort, we started our walk back home.

 Until that point of our adventure, we really hadn’t paid attention to the jungle itself, even though we had been distracted by the monkeys in the trees.
-Suddenly, we heard several strong and threatening noises, and part of the trees on the south side swung, creating a requiem hymn with the icy wind blown from the north.
+Suddenly, we heard several strong and threatening noises, and part of the trees on the south side swung, creating a requiem hymn with the icy wind blowing from the north.
 My brother looked back and showed through his face the same fear that was making my body shake like those branches above us.
 We felt ourselves the prey of the forest.
 It seemed as if the whole jungle were looking at us, watching our steps, the movements of our heads and of our eyes.
 Even walking, we felt static, frozen from the top of our heads to the last toes of our feet.
 We saw faces and movements everywhere, and the sounds of the forest puzzled our notion of reality.
 We were doubtful if we were walking forward or sideways.
 The fear had taken control of us.

 Then, we somehow woke up from that nightmare.
 We looked at each other and tried to run, as fast as we could, but we couldn’t.
 Our legs were as heavy as big stones.
 Trying to keep the last drop of consciousness, we breathed deeply for a couple of times and once again tried to run.
 Now it worked, and we ran and ran, as fast as we could, jumping logs, brooks, bushes, whatever we found in front of us.
 At this time, the appetizing branch of purple bananas was only a vague memory, lost somewhere in the forest.